-Shielding the guitar is quite simple and only requires removing the cover and electronics from your guitar cavity and coating the inside with a conductive material.
+Shielding the guitar is quite simple, and only requires removing the cover and electronics from the cavity and coating the inside with a conductive material.
 You will also need to coat the inside of the cavity cover.

 If you unsolder the output jack, you might be able to unscrew the volume and tone controls and leave the rest of the electronics soldered together.
 Carefully move them to the side while you shield the cavity.
 If you do need to unsolder more wires, remember to write down or take a picture of the way the wires are supposed to go so you can replace them when finished.

-If you are using tape, take your time and cover the area with long flat strips.
-If you are using paint, apply a thick coat evenly across all surfaces.
-How it looks is secondary to coating the entire surface.
+If you’re using tape, take your time and cover the area with long flat strips.
+If you’re using paint, apply a thick coat evenly across all surfaces.
+Don’t worry about how it looks — that’s secondary compared to coating the entire surface.

 Replacing Your Electronics

-Replacing the electronics will be a little more tricky than taking them out because the shielding that we installed can cause guitar grounding issues.
-The shielding will come in contact with the metal casing of the pots and the switch, creating a guitar ground loop.
-If you create a ground loop, it will act as an RF antenna which will be counterproductive to the work we are doing.
+Replacing the electronics will be a little more tricky than removing them, because the shielding that we installed can cause guitar grounding issues.
+The shielding will come in contact with the metal casing of the pots and the switch, creating a ground loop.
+If you have a ground loop, it will act as an RF antenna which will cause a lot of unnecessary noise.

 Install Without Ground Wires

 The best solution is to re-install the electronics the way they were, including the output jack and then remove the ground wires.
-For instance, if you play a Gibson Les Paul style guitar, your electronics cavity might typically look similar to Figure 1.
+For instance, if you play a double humbucker guitar, such as a Gibson Les Paul, your electronics cavity might typically look similar to Figure 1.

 With the shielding in place, you will need to remove some of these wires to make it look like Figure 2.